 One of the most exciting aspects of traditional Iranian architecture is the old architects' excessive focus and attention to detail.
 By examining all the fine points observed in conventional architecture, sociologists or archaeologists can decode some cultures or problems existing at that time and reveal the truths.
 They can observe the culture and relationships of the past.
 What is your opinion about Persian architecture?
 Please tell us your thoughts and ask us your questions by leaving comments.

 CyrusCrafts is a drop-shipping company located in Toronto, Ontario, Canada, but rooted in beautiful Iran.
 Here, we present decoration objects, foods, and fashion items in six categories: Persian rugs, Interior design elements, Art galleries, Handicrafts, Clothing and accessories, and Tasty organic food products.
-To order any item and receive it delivered to your address in any spot in the world, you only need to fill out the order form or text us on WhatsApp by clicking the icon.
+To order any item and receive it delivered to your address anywhere in the world, you only need to fill out the order form or text us on WhatsApp by clicking the icon.

 Cyrus Crafts; Luxury & Unique Products